Skip to main content

 }

-Now, we can generate the bytes for signing, and we can use the dWallet Network to sign our transaction.
+Now, we can generate the bytes for signing and use the dWallet Network to sign our transaction.

 // We calculate the hash to sign manually because the dWallet Network doesn't support this bitcoin hashing algorithm yet.